mjauvin/wn-stripe-plugin/docs/checkout-component.md

 #### SCA compliant Stripe Checkout Component

-This plugin create a checkout session with a prebuilt checkout page hosted on Stripe.com servers.
+This plugin creates a checkout session with a prebuilt checkout page hosted on Stripe.com servers.

 Here is a complete example of a CMS page that uses the component: